 - Multiple mixing bowls.

 - A large trifle bowl.

 What other ingredients will you need?

-Both the brownies and pudding will require additional ingredients to make, and because this can vary depending on the type or brand you buy, any extras you may need are not included in the recipe below.
-I know this is frustrating, but it’s done to lessen confusion and guesswork on what the many cooks out there might use.
+Both the brownies and pudding will require additional ingredients to make, and because this can vary depending on the brand you buy or the recipe you use, any extras you may need are not included in the recipe below.

 So before you begin making this trifle, check the back of the box(es) you buy to ensure you have the additional ingredients on hand.
 This will typically include baking staples such as: